Fox Hunt (video game)

-Fox Hunt is a 1996 interactive movie video game developed by 3Vision Gamers and published by Capcom for Microsoft Windows and PlayStation.
+Fox Hunt is a 1996 interactive movie video game developed by 3Vision Games and published by Capcom for Microsoft Windows and PlayStation.
 It is an interactive movie title with live action visuals in the vein of a spy film.

 After its release on Windows, the game's creators acquired additional funds, shot more footage, and released Fox Hunt as a direct-to-video film in several countries.

 Plot

 Jack Fremont is known for his knowledge of TV shows; it turns out life is rough right now.
 He is kicked out of his house forever.

 Gameplay

 The gameplay of this game is varied.
 In some places the player character explores rooms and finds objects, and in others he enters fighting and action sequences.
 There is a time limit in many of these sequences.
 A red box in the corner of the screen informs the player when they need to take action during a quick time event.